 We provide a meticulously thorough, full skin examination.
-Full skin check appointments take 30 minutes however those with excessively large numbers of moles are allotted 45 minute or hour long appointments.
+Full skin check appointments take 30 minutes however those with an excessively large number of moles are allotted a 45 minute or hour-long appointment.

 The torso examination further comprises of the examination of fingernails followed by the fingers, hands, forearms, arms and armpits (axillae).
 The face is also examined in detail under magnification.
 Lastly, the examination comprises of carefully parting the hair looking for moles and skin cancer.

 While the “FULL SKIN CHECK” takes half an hour or more, we offer an immediate “SPOT CHECK” service for up to 3 or 4 moles or spots that may be concerning you.

 The majority of skin cancers can simply be cut out (excised) using an elliptical excision and the resultant wound or defect sutured (stitched) together.
 This is performed under local anaesthetic in the operating theatre at The Melanoma Centre.